At least 31 dead, 72 hurt in Mexico fireworks market blast

 The following year, another explosion destroyed more than 200 sellers’ stands.
 Both incidents left dozens of injured, but no fatalities.

-Alejandra Pretel, a resident in Tultepec, told Agence France-Presse that she didn’t realize at first that the explosions were coming from the large fireworks market.
+Alejandra Pretel, a resident in Tultepec, told AFP that she didn’t realize at first that the explosions were coming from the large fireworks market.

 “We thought it was a nearby fireworks workshop,” she said.